Denise Sutherland, Executive Board Chair of Pencils for Africa

 Joyce attended the University of Notre Dame, where she met her husband Peter, and graduated in 1991 with a Bachelor of Arts degree in Marketing and Gender Studies.
-She lives in San Diego with her husband and three sons, Nicolas (CEO of One Pencil Per Child), Luke, and Mark.
+She lives in San Diego with her husband and three sons, Nicolas, Luke, and Mark.

 Jackson Kaguri, Executive Board Member of Pencils for Africa

 CNN Hero Twesigye Jackson Kaguri is the Global Ambassador for Pencils for Africa.